jpsch8/myMathResearch/README.md

 Is there a way to show that some finite fields do not have multiplicative inverses?
 I have been reading about abstract algebra, it is very interesting, there are lots of computational problems to work through.
 I need to learn some numerical methods.
+Diophantine equations are the topic of some cool math research problems.
+Being able to solve these with a computer could definitely be of some value.
+Also this excersize would push me to try and optimize my code.